outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- general treatment strategies

+		- for patients with organ damage, a subset and sequence of strategies are useful
+			- avoiding substances that damage organs (thunder god vine, magnolia/honokiol, fenistein, emodin, baicalin, resveratrol, coffee, apigenin, turmeric, holy basil, ginger, propolis, berberine, chicory, uncaria tomentosa, withaferin, saffron, green tea, etc, are all damaging to kidneys in normal doses, despite being useful against cancer)
+			- using less damaging anti-cancer substances in small doses (citicoline, luteolin, short-chain fatty acids from resistant starch/inulin/pectin/Fructooligosaccharides, lactoferrin, sulforaphane, fisetin, quercetin, etc) during initial reduction phase
+			- glucose and methionine/cysteine/amino acid/collagen starvation (eating mostly just a low-nutrient oil like refined almond oil or a water fast for calories to reduce tumors in initial reduction phase)
+			- once kidney function is back to normal, smaller doses of the harmful substances can be tried, after the initial reduction phase for prevention of reoccurrence

 		- use a few substances with a high range of functionality rather than targeting one pathway (if the mechanism of the specific cancer or cancer type is not known)
 			- Resveratrol, ginger, saffron, fisetin, quercetin, propolis, chicory, uncaria tomentosa, curcumin, withaferin from ashwagandha or similar compounds like ginsenoside from ginseng, EGCG from green tea, selenium, vitamin C
 			- celastrol is also highly/broadly active against some cancerous processes, but has some nontrivial negative side effects
 			- these can cause liver/kidney damage in excess amounts, so its important to stay under the max dose for you
-			- intake of vitamin C and β-carotene and α-tocopherol can reduce the risk of brain tumors
+			- intake of vitamin C and β-carotene and α-tocopherol can reduce the risk of brain tumors, but can also help cancer cells grow in some cases
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9372437/
-			- higher intake of magnesium/vitamin b12/b6/phosphorus/iron are associated with higher rates of specific cancers, folate/Vitamin A/C/E are associated with lower rates of specific cancers
+			- higher intake of magnesium/vitamin b12/b6/phosphorus/iron are associated with higher rates of specific cancers, folate/Vitamin A/C/E are associated with lower rates of specific cancers, but can also help cancer cells grow in some cases
 				- https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-023-03018-y#Fig2
 			- avoiding methionine/cysteine/glutathione/folate/niacin during tumor reduction is similarly important, as they have multiple mechanisms of helping cancer grow